paul-hammant/tbd/content/game-changers/index.md

 Martin's ThoughtWorks colleagues (Alden Almagro{{< ext url="http://aldenalmagro.com/resume.html" >}}, Paul Julius{{< ext url="http://www.pauljulius.com" >}},
-Jason Yip{{< ext url="http://jchyip.blogspot.com" >}}) went on to build the then-dominant "Cruise Control"{{< ext url="http://cruisecontrol.sourceforge.net" >}} starting in early 2001.
+Jason Yip{{< ext url="http://jchyip.blogspot.com" >}}) went on to build the then-dominant "Cruise Control"{{< ext url="http://cruisecontrol.sourceforge.net" >}} starting in early 2001 (for CVS, StarTeam).
 This was a groundbreaking technology and very accessible to companies wanting a machine to fully verify checkins.
-ThoughtWorks already had success the year before with the same server design on a client project, and CruiseControl was the rewrite from scratch in order to make it open source.
-CruiseControl was a great success in the enterprise.
+ThoughtWorks already had success the year before with the same server design on a client project, and CruiseControl was the rewrite (from scratch) in order to make it open source.
+CruiseControl was quite successful in the enterprise, and was and easy decision after teams had read the Continuous Integration paper above.

 Early CI servers, including CruiseControl used to have a "quiet period" to make sure they had received every last element of an intended commit.
 To facilitate that, only one pair of developers was allowed to checkin at a time.
 With